-The regulatory framework for the collection, use, safeguarding, sharing, transfer and other processing of information worldwide is rapidly evolving and is likely to remain uncertain for the foreseeable future.
+The legislative and regulatory framework for the collection, use, safeguarding, sharing, transfer and other processing of information worldwide is rapidly evolving and is likely to remain uncertain for the foreseeable future.
 Globally, virtually every jurisdiction in which we operate has established its own data security and privacy frameworks with which we must comply.
-For example, the collection, use, disclosure, transfer, or other processing of personal data regarding individuals in the EU, including personal health data, is subject to the GDPR, which took effect across all Member States of the EEA, on May 25, 2018.
+For example, the collection, use, disclosure, transfer, or other processing of personal data regarding individuals in the European Union, including personal health data, is subject to the European Union's General Data Protection Regulation, or EU GDPR, which took effect across all Member States of the European Economic Area, or EEA, in May 2018.
+Following the withdrawal of the United Kingdom from the European Union, or Brexit, the EU GDPR has been incorporated into United Kingdom's laws, or UK GDPR and together with the EU GDPR, GDPR.
+Despite Brexit, the EU and UK GDPR remain largely aligned.
+Currently, the most impactful point of divergence relates to transfer mechanisms (i.e., the ability for companies in the European Union or the United Kingdom to transfer personal information to third countries, including the United States), because it requires us to implement a variety of different contractual clauses approved by European Union's or United Kingdom's regulators.
+This complexity and the additional contractual burden increases our overall risk exposure.
+There may be further divergence in the future, including with regard to administrative burdens.
+The United Kingdom has announced plans to reform the country's data protection legal framework in its Data Reform Bill, which will introduce significant changes from the EU GDPR.
+This may lead to additional compliance costs and could increase our overall risk exposure as we may no longer be able to take a unified approach across the European Union and the United Kingdom, and we will need to amend our processes and procedures to align with the new framework.

-Similar actions are either in place or under way in the United States.
-There are a broad variety of data protection laws that are applicable to our activities, and a wide range of enforcement agencies at both the state and federal levels that can review companies for privacy and data security concerns based on general consumer protection laws.
+Similar data protection laws are either in place or under way in the United States.
+There are a broad variety of data protection and security laws and regulations that may be applicable to our activities governing the collection, use, disclosure, and protection of health-related and other personal information (including, for example, state data breach notification laws, health information and/or genetic privacy laws and federal and state consumer protection laws including Section 5 of the FTC Act, HIPAA, and the California Consumer Protection Act or CCPA).
+A wide range of enforcement agencies at both the state and federal levels that can review companies for privacy and data security concerns based on general consumer protection laws.
 The Federal Trade Commission and state Attorneys General all are aggressive in reviewing privacy and data security protections for consumers.
 New laws also are being considered at both the state and federal levels.
-For example, the CCPA, which went into effect on January 1, 2020, is creating similar risks and obligations as those created by the GDPR, and many other states are considering similar legislation.
-A broad range of legislative measures also have been introduced at the federal level.
-Accordingly, failure to comply with federal and state laws (both those currently in effect and future legislation) regarding privacy and security of personal information could expose us to fines and penalties under such laws.
-There also is the threat of consumer class actions related to these laws and the overall protection of personal data.
+For example, in California, the CCPA, which went into effect in January 2020, has created certain requirements for data use, sharing and transparency, and provides California residents certain rights concerning their personal information, and many other states have introduced or are considering similar legislation.
 For more information regarding the GDPR, the CCPA and other regulations, see Item 1 "Business -Government Regulation and Product Approvals" in this Annual Report on Form 10-K.